 Time-to-event data, such as time to death or time to first seizure, are commonly used outcomes in medical research to summarise the length of time taken for a particular event of interest to occur.
 In these videos, originally part of the Cochrane Learning Live webinar series, Catrin Tudur Smith explains how to undertake a meta-analysis of time-to-event data.

 Methods for analysis of time-to-event data need to account for both the time to event and any related but unobserved events.
 Meta-analysis of time-to-event outcomes can be undertaken using data extracted from trial reports using a variety of different methods that will be described in this webinar.

+The webinar was delivered in July 2018.
 Below you will find videos from the webinar, the accompanying slides to download [PDF], the practical and the solutions.

 Part 1: Analysis of time-to-event data from a single trial